 Itchen Bridge Automation

-Please note that the Itchen Bridge toll collection will be fully automated from Friday 1st March 2013.
+Please note that the Itchen Bridge toll collection was fully automated from Friday 1 March 2013.
 The new machines accept the SmartCities card or change.
 Tokens are no longer accepted and spare tokens can be refunded as credit onto a SmartCities card.

 To take advantage of the concessions available to larger Southampton licensed hackney carriages and private hire vehicles, proprietors or drivers will need to be obtain a SmartCities card by completing a commercial concession application.
 Please also see the guidance on the charging categories for the Itchen Bridge.
 For details of how the new automated toll collection system works or how to get the SmartCities card, please see the Itchen Bridge page.